ar-io/ar-io-grants/README.md

 ### Grants Support

-If you have any questions about the grants program or require support, please reach out in the grants channel in [Discord](https://discord.com/invite/HGG52EtTc2).
+If you have any questions about the grants program or require support, please reach out in the grants channel in [Discord](https://discord.com/invite/HGG52EtTc2) or [email us](mailto:will@ar.io?subject=Grants%20Inquiry) directly.